-- 8. Florida Administrative Code Rule 60BB-2.023 states, in part; - (3) Reporting Wages Paid.
-Wages are considered paid when: - (a) Actually received by the worker; or - (b) Made available to be drawn upon by the worker; or - (c) Brought within the worker's control and disposition, even if not possessed by the worker. - 9.
-Section 443.1217(1) of the Florida Statutes requires that the wages subject to the Florida Unemployment Law include all remuneration for employment, including commissions, bonuses, back pay awards, and the cash value of all remuneration paid in any medium other than cash.
+- 9. Section 443.1217(1) of the Florida Statutes requires that the wages subject to the Florida Unemployment Law include all remuneration for employment, including commissions, bonuses, back pay awards, and the cash value of all remuneration paid in any medium other than cash.
 Spicer Accounting, Inc. v.
 United States, 918 F.2d 90 (9th Cir.
 1990), provides that the "form of payment is immaterial, the only relevant factor being whether the payments were actually received as compensation for employment."
 Id. at 93.
 Section 443.1217(2)(a) of the Florida Statutes also provides that the first \$7,000 in wages paid to an individual by an employer for employment during a calendar year are not exempt for the purposes of determining an employer's contributions.
-A review of the record reveals that the Petitioner realized an ordinary business income of \$1,384that was retained by the Petitioner as undistributed taxable income.
+A review of the record reveals that the Petitioner realized an ordinary business income of \$35,121 that was retained by the Petitioner as undistributed taxable income in 2009.
 This undistributed taxable income is considered a form of payment to the corporate officer under existing law. - 10.
 The law does not require the distribution of income in order for the income to be attributable to the corporate officer.
-While the Petitioner maintains that the wages in question were not earned by the corporate officer because the taxable income was not distributed, subchapter S corporations are generally taxed at the shareholder level instead of the corporate level, and as a result of this "'pass-through system of taxation,' the corporation's income and losses become the individual shareholder's income and losses."
+While the Petitioner maintains that no wages were earned by the corporate officer because the taxable income was not distributed, subchapter S corporations are generally taxed at the shareholder level instead of the corporate level, and as a result of this "pass-through system of taxation,' the corporation's income and losses become the individual shareholder's income and losses."
 Maloof v.
 Comm'r, 456 F.3d 645, 647 (6th Cir.
 2006).
 In this way, the profits of a subchapter S corporation constitute the income of the taxpayer.
 United States v.
 Nathan, 536 F.2d 988, 990 (2d Cir.
 N.Y.
 1976).
-Since the Petitioner retained undistributed taxable income and that income is within the officer's control and disposition, it must be concluded that the corporate officer received wages in question for services he performed for the Petitioner. - 11.
-A preponderance of the evidence in this case reveals that the Petitioner received \$1,384 in earnings through the work of the Petitioner's president, that those funds were not distributed, and that the Petitioner's president had control over those funds.
-Therefore, due to the fact that a subchapter S corporation is taxed at the individual level rather than at the corporate level, those funds constitute reportable wages.
+Since the Petitioner retained undistributed taxable income, it is reasonable to conclude that the corporate officer received wages for services he performed for the Petitioner. - 11.
+A preponderance of the evidence reveals that the Petitioner had \$35,121 in profits in 2009 and that while undistributed, said profits constitute income for the Petitioner due to the fact that subchapter S corporations are taxed at the shareholder level rather than at the corporate level.

-Recommendation: It is recommended that the determination dated March 24, 2011, be AFFIRMED.
-Respectfully submitted on August 15, 2011.
+Recommendation: It is recommended that the determination dated April 5, 2011, be AFFIRMED.
+Respectfully submitted on August 12, 2011.